flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 The learned policy changes the shape of the search tree, but it does not remove feasible integer solutions.

-If the solver continues to use valid bounds, valid cuts, and complete search logic, the final exactness guarantee can remain intact.
+More generally, a learned component can guide an exact solver without changing the feasible region or invalidating its bounds.
+If the solver still uses valid branching disjunctions, valid cuts, valid bounds, and complete search logic, the exactness guarantee can remain intact.

 Typical examples include: